mastbaum/pytunia/README.md

 ========
 pytunia is a platform for source code quality testing/continuous integration based on the [dirt](http://github.com/mastbaum/dirt) package.

 In addition to testing compilation on various platform (a la buildbot), it can perform functional tests (scripted in Python), static tests, or any other task describable in a Python module.
-The provided tasks assume SVN as the VCS and scons as the build system, but these are easily modified for your application.
+The provided tasks assume git as the VCS and scons as the build system, but these are easily modified for your application.
+Branch "svn" provides an SVN-compatible version.

 These tasks are run on a grid of slave nodes, which need not share any resources, have zero state, and run no client-side software.